project

 Glaze

 Glaze is a Go binding for desktop WebViews.
-It’s built on top of webview/webview and purego to keep CGo out of the picture.
+It’s a pure-Go port of webview/webview on top of purego, with no cgo and no native library bundled in.

 The project started as a fork of go-webview but has diverged enough to live as a separate codebase with its own goals.

-The reason for avoiding CGo: dragging a C toolchain into a Go project just to open a window with HTML breaks too much of what I like about the Go ecosystem – easy cross-compilation, reproducible builds, go install that works for whoever clones the repo.
-With purego, the native library is loaded at runtime via dlopen / LoadLibrary.
-The native libraries ship embedded in the binary and are extracted at runtime, with BLAKE2b-256 verification to make sure the file on disk matches the embedded bytes.
+The reason for avoiding cgo: dragging a C toolchain into a Go project just to open a window with HTML breaks too much of what I like about the Go ecosystem – easy cross-compilation, reproducible builds, go install that works for whoever clones the repo.
+The old version embedded the compiled C++ webview library and extracted it to disk at runtime.
+Now each backend calls, through purego, the WebView the operating system already ships: WKWebView on macOS, WebKitGTK on Linux, WebView2 (COM) on Windows.
+No native library in the binary.

 What sits outside the core: